Stephen Schott: Ownership of the Oakland Athletics

 In 1995, he and partner Ken Hofmann purchased the Oakland Athletics from the Walter A. Haas Jr. estate.
-Under their patronage, general manager Billy Beane's novel management and player-procurement strategies allowed the A's, though a "small-market" club, to make the post-season playoffs despite being restricted by financially limited budgets.
+Under their patronage, general manager Billy Beane's novel management and player-procurement strategies allowed the A's, though a "small-market" club, to make the playoffs despite being restricted by financially limited budgets.
 Beane's approach to obtaining success within Schott's constraints was documented in Michael Lewis's book Moneyball: The Art of Winning an Unfair Game.
 Schott appears as a character in the 2011 film adaptation Moneyball, played by Activision Blizzard CEO Bobby Kotick.

 Schott and Hofmann sold the A's to a group of Los Angeles real estate developers, headed by Lewis Wolff, in 2005.

 Life and career after Major League Baseball

 In 2003, Santa Clara University began to develop plans to build a new baseball field, allowing their nationally recognized soccer team unrestricted access to pre-existing Buck Shaw Stadium.
-The project floundered under lack of funds until Schott donated USD $4 million, over half the stadium's total cost.
+The project floundered under lack of funds until Schott donated $4 million, over half the stadium's total cost.
 The resulting facility—the Stephen Schott Stadium—opened April 30, 2005, with a game against Gonzaga University.